Local animal shelter assisting with beagles rescued from Virginia lab-testing facility

 “This has been a challenging year for many shelters and we know that trying to find organizations that have the room for such a large number of canines is tough” stated Helen Woodward Animal Center Adoption Services Director Hella Tyler.
 “We are grateful to have such an extraordinary group of foster families that can help us save these lives.
 These puppies really need love and human kindness to show them all of the wonderful things a normal puppy’s life should provide.
 We couldn’t be more thrilled to assist with this rescue.”

-Anyone who would like to adopt or help out with the effort to rehabilitate the beagles at the Helen Woodward Animal Center can click HERE.
+Anyone who would like to adopt or help out with the effort to rehabilitate the beagles at the Helen Woodward Animal Center can click here.

 Officials have also created an Amazon list for supplies needed.
-You can find that list HERE.
+You can find that list here.